MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/practice-policy-configuration.md

 ![](../media/azip-screen.png)

-## Configuration tasks

-Now you can complete these simple configuration tasks to gain a richer understanding of how AzIP protects your data.
+Here are some simple configuration tasks you can complete to gain a richer understanding of how AzIP protects your data.

 - [Deploying policies to user devices](task-deploy-policies-user-devices.md)
 - [Adding watermarks to a label](task-add-watermark-label.md)